 Mesothelioma patients often experience pain during their timeline.
 If the pain keeps recurring or lasts a long time, it’s considered chronic.
 Besides tumors pressing on nerves, tissues, bones, or other body parts and causing discomfort, there are several other reasons the patient may be experiencing pain.
 Learn about the different types of pain from cancer, treatment, or other reasons and what to expect from it.

 When a patient experiences aches and discomfort caused by mesothelioma or other cancer, it’s usually because the tumors have grown large enough to press on tissues, nerves, organs, or bones.
 For tumors to cause noticeable pain, mesothelioma has to be in later stages, although some patients may notice symptoms earlier.
 Type of cancer and tumor location will also affect pain levels.
 Treatments like chemotherapy are other factors that cause discomfort and aches in patients.
-Some medications may cause burning sensations in the injection spot, or a person may experience pain after surgery or radiation, as both can cause soreness and skin irritation.
+Some mesothelioma medications may cause burning sensations in the injection spot, or a person may experience pain after surgery or radiation, as both can cause soreness and skin irritation.

 There are several ways a person can cope with or manage symptoms of pain.
 Coping techniques depend on where the discomfort is and how often it happens.
 The doctor can recommend treatment, medication, or therapy to help manage this mesothelioma symptom after an examination.